 - Merseyside: you may be eligible for a Travel Pass.
 Call 0151 330 1000 for more information.

 - Scotland: The 'National Entitlement Card' gives you free travel throughout Scotland.
-Contact your local authority (or Strathclyde Partnership for Transport, in Strathclyde) for an application form, or visit transport.gov.scot
+Contact your local authority for an application form, or visit transport.gov.scot

-- Wales: People with disabilities are eligible for free or discounted travel throughout Wales with a Disabled Concessionary Bus Pass.
-Free travel for a companion may also be available.
+- Wales: you, and a companion, may be eligible for free or discounted travel throughout Wales with a Disabled Concessionary Bus Pass.

 Some coach operators, such as National Express, offer discount fare schemes for people with disabilities.
 Contact companies directly for more details.